How to Choose the Right Lighting for Your ClosetBack to Blog

 Hardwired and installed directly inside a ceiling, wall, or other surface, recessed fixtures take up very little space.
 Their unobtrusive design is perfect in a standard closet or walk-in closet because there’s no risk of hitting the recessed lights when putting your clothes away.

 A few tips: Install a series of smaller low-watt fixtures instead of a few high-powered ones to enjoy a wide coverage, and be sure to space them evenly across the ceiling for uniform illumination.
 And keep in mind, you must ensure a minimum distance of 6 inches between the fixture and clothing being stored to meet fire-safety protocol.

 A track lighting system mounts individual light bulbs on a metal rail.
 This gives you full customization of your closet’s lighting to your preferences.
 You can position the lights to spotlight specific trouble spots in your closet such as dark areas so you can always tell navy and black apart.
-Track lighting is widely found in walk-in closets that’ll use the 10-Foot Extra Hanging system or the 10-Foot Extra Shelving system because larger closets typically have ample ceiling clearance to avoid a fire hazard.
+Track lighting is widely found in walk-in closets that’ll use the 10-Foot Extra Hanging system, 10-Foot Extra Shelving system or 11-Foot Extra Drawers system because larger closets typically have ample ceiling clearance to avoid a fire hazard.

 Chandeliers and Pendant Lights

 Chandeliers and pendant lights are artwork in their own right.
 These statement pieces look absolutely stunning in any walk-in closet with their whimsical yet sophisticated appeal.
 They come in all shapes, sizes, and colors so you can design a luxurious closet space.
 For a standard closet that’ll fit the 8-Foot Traditional system, opt for a flush mount chandelier or pendant light to maximize every inch.